Skip to content

 GET /orgs/{org}/agents/{agent}/outreach/preview viewer agents:read

-PUT body is { "greetingTemplateId": "outreach-greeting" } — the id must reference an existing message template on the agent (a dangling id is rejected with 404).
+PUT replaces the whole config. { "greetingTemplateId": "outreach-greeting" } sets the greeting; the id must reference an existing message template on the agent (a dangling id is rejected with 404).
 PUT {} clears the config.
-When greetingTemplateId is unset, outreach falls back to an LLM-composed opener. preview renders the configured greeting for a given Person (?personId=… required) and wraps the message-template preview shape under a greeting key:
+When greetingTemplateId is unset, outreach falls back to an LLM-composed opener.

 { "greeting": { "renderedText": "Hi Dana — …", "missingSlots": [], "blocked": false } }